Yellow: Defunct flags

 The banner of the Holy Roman Empire (15th century).
 The black, yellow and red colors reappeared first in 1848 and then in the 20th century in the German flag.

 (1819) The flag of Gran Colombia, which won independence from Spain, then broke into three countries (Colombia, Venezuela and Ecuador) in 1830.

 Imperial flag of the Qing dynasty, China (1890–1912), the last dynasty of China, overthrown by the Xinhai Revolution of 1911.

+Five Races Under One Union flag, used as the national flag of the Republic of China between 1912 and 1928.
+The yellow stripe represents the Manchu people.

 Flag of South Vietnam (1955–75).
 This was the flag of the anti-communist southern part of Vietnam during the Vietnam War.
 It was replaced by the flag of North Vietnam after communist forces took Saigon on 30 April 1975.

 The flag of East Germany (1959–90).
 It differs from the West German flag by the presence of a communist symbol in the center, and it fell out of use when Germany was reunified after the fall of the Berlin Wall.